-They represent candidates and political parties, to observe election processes to see that rules are followed fairly and impartially.
 A scrutineer's presence provides an additional level of assurance to political participants and the public regarding the integrity of the election process.

-17.2 Rights of a scrutineer
+20.2 Rights of a scrutineer

 Scrutineers have the right to observe all stages of voting, scrutiny of declaration envelopes and counting.
-Any concern a scrutineer has about the conduct of the election can be raised with the election official in charge at the relevant location, or with the Election Manager or NSW Electoral Commission head office, as appropriate.
+They can question the formality of ballot papers, or raise other concerns they may have about the conduct of the election either with the Voting Centre Manager, Election Manager or NSW Electoral Commission head office, as appropriate.

-17.3 Who appoints scrutineers
+20.3 Who appoints scrutineers